Audio measurements & fidelity:

 Our senses can fool us, especially when the perceived differences are minor.
 Blind test, or its most commonly used form, the ABX test, is a universal tool for eliminating self-deception arising from our expectations and unreliable perception (unreliable auditory memory, confirmation bias).
 Blind test doesn't provide a solution for how to design a test free of flaws, how to control all variables (how to avoid false positive results) and if the test is free of errors, correlation still doesn't imply causation.

 Blind testing methodology is the most misunderstood topic in audio.
 Rejection of blind testing is absurd, on the other hand, searching for the truth with double blind tests and/or statistical methods is a hopeless and completely pointless endeavour.
-Testing with music only makes sense if we already have adequate knowledge of the system to be tested.
+Testing with music only makes sense if we already have a well-founded knowledge of the system to be tested.
 Blind tests shouldn't be used as a primary method, only as a secondary method to support auditory measurements.
 Moreover, the exclusive use of tests can lead not only to misconceptions but also to superficial knowledge.

 Fortunately, our knowledge does not come from "listening tests", but from experiments based on measurement and modeling.